TheTexta/obsidian-main/Psychology/Unit 5 - Cognitive Psychology/natural concept.md

 #cognitive-psychology
-Natural Concept::Concepts which are more fuzzy, allowing one to interpret the world around them.
+Natural Concept::[[concept|Concepts]] which are more fuzzy, allowing one to interpret the world around them.
 Includes concepts like justice and freedom.
 <!--SR:!2024-04-16,7,250-->